Anatomiclab/GastroFLOW/README.md

 **Script outputs**:

 * **EX1_2_.csv**: *.csv* file which contains the predicted result for External test data.
-It contains the average score, the number of positive tiles corresponding to each cases and the predicted label of cases.
+It contains the average score, the minimum number of positive tile to become the suspicious positive, the actual number of positive tile and the diagnosis.

 **Step 5**: Run script: `Post_processing\Tile_Case_Stage2_generation.py`